robinagandhi/swa/pages/github.md

      git push origin master
      ```
    - Replace `master` with your branch name if different, and `origin` with your remote name if different.
-   - You may be prompted to authenticate with GitHub if you haven't already.
+   - You may be prompted to [authenticate with GitHub](https://docs.github.com/en/get-started/git-basics/set-up-git#authenticating-with-github-from-git) if you haven't already.
+[Github CLI](https://docs.github.com/en/get-started/git-basics/caching-your-github-credentials-in-git#github-cli) can help you cache your credentials.

 7. **Verify the Push**
    - Go to your repository on GitHub.com and confirm that your changes appear.